lissafranzini/python_studies/README.md

 1. Learn string manipulation by building a cypher<br>
 2. Learn how to work with numbers and strings by implementing the luhn algorithm<br>
 3. Learn lambda functions by building an expense tracker
+4. Learn list comprehension by building a case converter program